Azure-Samples/netappfiles-powershell-smb-script-sample/README.md

 In this sample application we perform the following operations:

 * Creation
-  * ANF Account
+  * NetApp Account
   * Capacity pool
   * SMB Volume

+* Deletion
-* Deletion, the clean up process takes place (not enabled by default, please set the parameter CleanupResources to $true if you want the clean up code to take a place),deleting all resources in the reverse order following the hierarchy otherwise we can't remove resources that have nested resources still live.
+	The clean-up process takes place, deleting all resources in the reverse order following the hierarchy.
+Otherwise we can't remove resources that have nested resources still live.
+(The clean-up proess is not enabled by default.
+You need to  set the parameter CleanupResources to $true if you want the clean up code to take a place.)

 If you don't already have a Microsoft Azure subscription, you can get a FREE trial account [here](http://go.microsoft.com/fwlink/?LinkId=330212).

 ## Prerequisites

-1. Azure Subscription
+1. Azure subscription
 1. Subscription needs to be enabled for Azure NetApp Files.
 For more information, please refer to [this](https://docs.microsoft.com/azure/azure-netapp-files/azure-netapp-files-register#waitlist) document.
 1. Resource Group created
 1. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
 For more information, please refer to [Guidelines for Azure NetApp Files network planning](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-network-topologies)